sswahn/social/README.md

 />
 ```

 Social buttons with built-in customizable debouncing.
-Customizing debounce is optional, it has a defaults of 500 milliseconds.
+Customizing debounce is optional, it has a default of 500 milliseconds.

 ### BookmarkButton
 ```javascript